UNESCO Publications Board

 The criteria outlined in section 2.8 of the UNESCO Publications Guidelines continue to apply to all publication and communication materials:

 - ISBN numbers are assigned to all UNESCO publications whether printed or published online.
 Every new edition (i.e. including new, substantial changes) should receive a new ISBN number.
 Reprints should continue to use the same ISBN number.
 ERI/DPI/PBM is responsible for assigning ISBN numbers upon requests from UNESCO staff.

 - No ISBN number will be assigned if the publication project has not been submitted to and approved by the Publications Board beforehand.

 - UNESCO communications materials, regardless of length, do not require ISBN or ISSN numbers unless they are to be sold and distributed through commercial channels.

-UNESCO staff members: To apply for an ISBN for your publication, please download and complete the UNESCO ISBN form
+UNESCO staff members: To apply for an ISBN for your publication, please complete the ISBN Form on IMMT.

 - Online Bookshop